2alin/webpack-learning/README.md

 # webpack-learning
-a set of examples made from tutorials, guides, docs or my own in order to learn webpack
+A set of examples made from tutorials, guides, docs or my own in order to learn webpack.
+Nothing fancy.